Mudloggers play a vital role in the drilling of oil and gas, gathering information from rock samples and creating a detailed well log

 Training varies from company to company but will almost certainly involve a course in general oil well drilling.
 This will cover:

-- drilling equipment and techniques;
+- drilling equipment and techniques

-- training in the physics and mechanics of oil-bearing rocks;
+- training in the physics and mechanics of oil-bearing rocks

 - downhole pressure and its corresponding effects on the safety of the well.

-There is no professional accreditation associated with mudlogging.
+There's no professional accreditation associated with mudlogging.
 It sometimes leads on to more senior work in the oil industry, for which professional institution accreditation does exist.

 The course covers basic knowledge of safety and emergency procedures when working offshore and travelling by helicopter.
 Subsequent refresher courses are mandatory.

 Mudlogging is sometimes seen as an entry point into the industry and regarded as an ideal position from which to gain knowledge and observe the practices and operation of an oil rig.
 However, some companies employ senior mudloggers who have been in the profession for years.
 Larger multinational companies tend to offer better conditions and opportunities to progress.

 Occasionally, mudloggers enter areas such as human resources and marketing in the oil industry.